jdehlin/CacheSleeve/README.md

 --------
 CacheSleeve lets you easily add distributed in-memory caching to your ASP.NET projects.

-Using CacheSleeves Hybrid Cacher you can simply add items to the cache and they will automatically be synced across all servers in your farm using a combination of Redis and in-memory caching.
+Using CacheSleeves HybridCacher you can simply add items to the cache and they will automatically be synced across all servers in your farm using a combination of Redis and in-memory caching.

 Uses Marc Gravell's [BookSleeve](https://code.google.com/p/booksleeve/) for interacting with Redis.